 HEN 321 Shakespeare (3.0 credits): This course is study of selected poems and plays by William Shakespeare.
+Attention will be given to the social and historical context of the works, to the Shakespearean theatre, and to interpretations of Shakespeare on film.
 Prerequisite: HEN 113 with a minimum grade of "C".